BolajiAyodeji/Blogposts/ckev70ha100hfp6s1492masan.md

 ## What are your favorite programming/ design tools?

+**Peace:** My note and pen, they’re the fastest things I can pull up to make a rough sketch, list or anything I need to start off my design process.

-**Peace:** Everyone that knows me, calls me Figma lol … I love Figma, more so because of how collaborative, accessible, and inclusive they have been over the years.
+I also like Figma, more so because of how collaborative, accessible, and inclusive they have been over the years.

 ## What does your work environment look like?
 Could you please share a photo? :)